mselimata/thesiswritingresources/README.md

 # thesis writing resources
-compiled resources for thesis writing
+compiled list of  resources for thesis writing